Internationalization with next-intl

 Metadata for Different Locales

-To add a new language to your Launch Express project:
+To add a new language to your Launch Express project:- Update the

 locales